Synthetic Controls with Multiple Outcomes: Introduction

+A recent work by \cite{sunetal2023} adopts a similar setting to ours and analyzes the bias bounds for SC methods using multiple outcome variables.
+They compare separate weights for each outcome (the conventional SC), concatenated weights for multiple outcomes (the same as our approach), and average weights for the averaged outcomes.
+Their novel finding is that the average weights obtained from the averaged standardized outcome variables can reduce bias due to imperfect pre-treatment fit compared to both our approach and the conventional SC.
+However, as the authors note, equal-weighted averaging may reduce signals present in each of the outcome variables in some cases.
+Therefore, our approach provides a simple yet valid solution to jointly analyze multiple outcomes and complements the average weights approach of \cite{sunetal2023}.

 The rest of the paper is organized as follows.
-Section \ref{Ch2_sec_theory} describes the theoretical framework for the the multiple-outcome synthetic control method.
-Section \ref{Ch2_sec_sim} compares the multiple-outcome synthetic control method with the conventional single-outcome synthetic control method using Monte Carlo simulations.
-Section \ref{Ch2_sec_app} presents the empirical results and robustness checks.
-Section \ref{Ch2_sec_con} concludes and discusses the limitations.
-The technical details and proofs are collected in Appendix~\ref{Ch2_sec_proof}.
+Section~\ref{Ch2_sec_theory} describes the theoretical framework for the multiple-outcome SC method.
+Section~\ref{Ch2_sec_sim} compares the multiple-outcome SC method with the conventional single-outcome SC method using Monte Carlo simulations.
+Section~\ref{Ch2_sec_illust} compares the methods further by replicating the 1990 German reunification analysis.
+Section \ref{Ch2_sec_con} concludes and provides additional guidance for applied researchers on using our method.
+The technical details, proofs and extension to the treatment effect on untreated are collected in Appendix~A. The practical aspects of estimation and inference together with an illustrative empirical application studying the impacts of non-pharmaceutical interventions during the COVID-19 pandemic are available in the \href{https://drive.google.com/file/d/1LQvfM-_omq-LiCMpkI_iNxkGFUUKKBTT/view?usp=sharing}{Online Appendix}.